 Using activities designed and validated by business and industry and developed with crosswalks to Science, Technology and Engineering standards, TSA offers students the opportunity to showcase their technical and leadership skills.
 And it is exactly those skills – those post-secondary workforce readiness skills – colleges, business and industry all clamoring for in prospective students and employees.

 TSA is a key component in the career and technical education pipeline.
-With more than 225,000 members in 2,000 schools in 49 states and a dedicated group of teachers and advisors numbering more than 2,500, TSA works every day to ensure its members are equipped with the skills to be successful after high school graduation – whether that be direct entry to the workforce, a two-year program, or a four-year program.
+With more than 250,000 members in more than 2,000 schools in 49 states and a dedicated group of teachers and advisors numbering more than 2,500, TSA works every day to ensure its members are equipped with the skills to be successful after high school graduation – whether that be direct entry to the workforce, a two-year program, or a four-year program.

 Why Become Involved?